gengu46/gengus-osu-skin-remake-collection-thing-idk/README.md

-# gengus-osu-skin-remake-collection-thing-idk
+# gengus-and-silvers-osu-skin-remake-collection-thing-idk
-## gengu's skin remake collection
+## gengu's (and silver's) skin remake collection

 ### idk what to put here